Farm: Australia

-Often very small farms used for intensive primary production are referred to by the specialization they are being used for, such as a dairy rather than a dairy farm, a piggery, a market garden, etc. This also applies to feedlots, which are specifically developed to a single purpose and are often not able to be used for more general purpose (mixed) farming practices.
+Often very small farms used for intensive primary production are referred to by the specialization they are being used for, such as a dairy rather than a dairy farm, a piggery, a market garden, etc. This also applies to feedlots, which are specifically developed for a single purpose and are often not able to be used for more general purpose (mixed) farming practices.

-In remote areas farms can become quite large.
+In remote areas, farms can become quite large.
 As with estates in England, there is no defined size or method of operation at which a large farm becomes a station.

 Africa

 A farm in Africa includes various structures.
 Depending on climate-related areas primarily farming is the raising and breeding of grazing livestock, such as cattle, sheep, ostriches, horses or goats.
-Predominantly domestic animals are raised for their meat, milk, skin, leather or fiber (wool).
+Predominantly domestic animals are raised for their meat, milk, skin, leather or fiber wool).
 You might even come across silk farms.

 Furthermore, there are plenty of hunting farms, guest farms and game farms.
-Arable or irrigated land is often used for raising crops such as feed grains and hay for animal feeding.
+Arable] or irrigated land is often used for raising crops such as feed grains and hay for animal feeding.